 “Well, I’m not,” I said, “But if you want to…”

 Five new riders took up the challenge and rode the Smackdab route the following year.
 They also got patches.
 The Smackdab Run had become an annual event.

 That fall, I wrote a letter to the editors of Rider magazine, explaining what the event was, and inviting readers to visit a website I had created, Smackdab281.org.
-I contacted the Smith Center Chamber of Commerce, who enthusiastically agreed to help offset the cost of finishers’ patches.
+I contacted the Smith Center Chamber of Commerce, who enthusiastically agreed to help support the ride.

 The following June, eighty-seven new Smackdabbers earned their patches.
 And with that, the event’s future was secured.